4 Health Experts Give

 • Nutritional yeast

-Magnesium glycinate is highly absorbable and has an affinity for targeting the liver and muscle tissues where as Magnesium orotate tends to work more on the vascular system while Magnesium oxide is commonly used as a natural laxative to relief constipation.
+Magnesium glycinate is highly absorbable and has an affinity for targeting the liver and muscle tissues whereas Magnesium orotate tends to work more on the vascular system while Magnesium oxide is commonly used as a natural laxative to relieve constipation.